 - A Dating Sim Let's Meow Meow! has Koboshi — a police catgirl robot from parallel worldfun fact — as a possible love interest.
 One of happy endings has her quitting her job and living with the protagonist for the rest of their lives.

 - Robotija, the Serbian robot bride from Legostar Galactica, sent to Johnny Danger by his mother.

 - A 33 year-old from Georgia, Zoltan, has married a robot.
 He's not sure if it's legal, but he still went through with it.

 - The futurists who lean towards transhumanism predict that human/android marriages will eventually become commonplace.
 At least in their predictions the artificial human is a sentient, equal companion, not just a toy.
 Only time will tell...

-- A Canadian inventor created Aika, a robotic spouse.
+- Canadian inventor Le Trung created Aika, a robotic spouse (pictured above).